-Scott Jones is an associate in the Washington D.C. office of Latham & Watkins.
-Mr. Jones is a member of the firm’s Litigation & Trial Department and practices in the areas of white collar criminal defense, data breach response, cybersecurity and data privacy, and trade and economic sanctions.
+Scott Jones is counsel in the Washington D.C. office of Latham & Watkins.
+Mr. Jones is a member of the firm’s Litigation & Trial Department and practices in the areas of white collar criminal defense, data breach response, cybersecurity and data privacy, anti-corruption, and trade and economic sanctions.

 Mr. Jones has represented a number of clients pro bono before various local, state, and federal tribunals addressing complex matters concerning homelessness, veterans rights, immigration and family law, employment and related business matters, and contract enforcement disputes.

 - Advising multi-billion dollar US healthcare provider in cyber incident response investigation